Call for Abstract

 High blood pressure is a serious medical disease The pressure of the blood being pumped through the arteries is higher during hypertension It often has no warning signs or symptoms Over time, the constant pressure overload causes accumulating damage that eventually becomes more than circulatory system can handle, often leading to serious health problems Treating high blood pressure take a pronged approach including, medication, exercise and diet changes.

-- Track 3-2Hypertension and Obesity
+- Track 3-2Hypertension Risk factors

-- Track 3-3Hypertension and Diabetes
+- Track 3-3Hypertension Treatments

 - Track 3-6Advanced Treatment Approaches for hypertension

-- Track 3-8Hypertension Epidemiology
+- Track 3-8Hypertension and Diabetes

-- Track 3-9Hypertension Risk factors
+- Track 3-9Hypertension – Stress and Stroke

-- Track 3-12Advanced Treatment Approaches
+- Track 3-12Advanced Treatment Approaches for hypertension

 Healthcare is the management or advancement of health through the prevention, diagnosis, and treatment of diseases, illness, injury, and further physical and mental impairments in mortals.
 Health care is commonly assessed as a prominent determinant in promoting the general, physical and mental health and well-being of people around the globe.